billbuchanan/esecurity/z_assessments/test01/README.md

 * It is an open book test.
 * No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
-* A copied answer is likely to be graded with a score of zero.
+* A copied answer is likely to be graded with a score of zero, and copying and pasting from on-line content could be highlighted for an issue.
 * No chat windows should be open for the test.

 ## Sample questions